blueripple/blueripple-research/br-2021-VA/posts/VA1/inputs/post_intro.md

 State-legislative elections are challenging from a data
-perspective: polling is almost non-existent and demographic information gets more difficult to find for smaller regions, making any kind of forecasting difficult.
-From our perspective, this makes it hard for us to filter the 100 lower-house races by our number one criterion: winnability.
+perspective: polling is almost non-existent and detailed demographic information gets more difficult to find for smaller regions, making any kind of forecasting difficult.
+From our perspective, this makes it hard to filter state legislative races by our number one criterion: is this a race the Dem *can* win but also one the Dem is *not certain* to win.

-Nonetheless, because we think donating efficiently to state-legislative races is so important, we attempted to estimate winnability using the available data.
+We think donating efficiently to state-legislative is extremely important, so, despite the challenges, we attempted to estimate winnability using the available data.
 Below we’ll look at our
-first attempt to model expected election results in the VA lower house.
+first attempt to model expected closeness of elections in the VA lower house.
 In this post we’ll feed our model 2018 data and compare the predictions to the 2019 election outcome.
 To be very clear: we’re not interested in predicting outcomes.
 We are interested in